Match Not Found: Reception

 Match Not Found premiered on YouTube on 16 October 2015.
-Seasons 1 - 3 were filmed from 2015 - 2017 with the show receiving over two million views on its YouTube channel.
+Seasons 1 to 3 were filmed from 2015 to 2017 with the show receiving over two million views on its YouTube channel.
 In 2020 the cast reunited for a two part special filmed during lockdown.

 Awards and nominations

 Katie Sheridan was nominated for best lead actor in a web series at the Raindance Film Festival 2016 for her portrayal of the role of Kat, while the show was also screened as part of the Festival's Official Selection.

 Match Not Found won Best Web Series and Best Lead Actress for Katie Sheridan at the 2016 UK Offline Web Festival.

 Match Not Found was in the official selection for the International Online Web Festival 2016.

 Match Not Found was announced as a finalist in the 2016 C21 Drama Awards for Best Digital Original Drama.

 The show is a frequent winner of Indie Series Network, web series of the week award.